enesyteam/wix-style-react/src/Tooltip/TooltipNext/docs/Usage.md

+Tooltip is uncontrolled component which means that the content appears only on mouse over or focus events.

-The Tooltip pattern is intended to contain text-only content.
+It is intended to contain text-only content.
 For anything mildly complex/structured, it'd be best for authors to go for a `Popover`.